CadenDo/Automatic-Word-Search-Solver/README.md

-This is a program I started in the Winter of 2024 at Washtenaw Community College and didn't open up a Github account until now.
-I am continuing to improve this project as I gain more experience in C++ and will add to the code periodically when time allows to do so.
+This is a program I started in March 2024 at Washtenaw Community College for CPS 171.
+I am continuing to improve this project as I gain more experience in C++ and will add to the code periodically when time allows me.

 Explanation of what is happening:
 My program currently uses a text file of English words (provided by https://github.com/dwyl/english-words) as the source of the correctly spelled words.
 Before starting the program, an input file, which contains the crossword puzzle, must be defined in the code for the program to run.
 The program will then read both the input and the English word text file (words.txt) and print the table into the terminal.